nareshmaharaj-consultant/aerospike_udf/README.md

     }
 ```

-If you are filtering at the UDF the ```queryField``` bin may not be required but consider as the dataset grows using a Secondary
+If filtering in the UDF the ```queryField``` bin may not be required but consider as the dataset grows using a Secondary
 Index in conjunction with the ```queryField``` might provide better overall performance.